**This is an updated post**

 Understand customer needs

-Businesses can collect data on their customers, such as who they are, what they like, what they don’t like, what influences their purchasing decisions etc. This data can enable businesses to see trends and understand customer needs more.
+Businesses can collect data on their customers, such as who they are, what they like, what they don’t like, what influences their purchasing decisions, and much more.
+This data can enable businesses to see trends and understand customer needs more.
 These insights can help you provide the right services, to the right people, at the right time and in the right place.
 This can enable you to stay one step ahead of the competition too.

 Cut costs and remove inefficient spending